What are sororities?

 How do I get involved?

-Students join sororities by participating in formal recruitment, which takes place in September.
+Students can join sororities by participating in Spring Recruitment, which takes place in January.
 Joining a sorority is a process of mutual selection with the goal of providing the best place for everyone.
-You may register for Formal Recruitment via the registration page on this site.
-This registration will only be available leading up to Formal Recruitment.
+You may register for Spring Recruitment via the registration page on this site.
+This registration will only be available leading up to Spring Recruitment.

 What will I get out of a sorority that I would not get out of any other university organization?